The Man-Bear-Pig cometh! Japan takes steps to create real life human-animal hybrids

 Things are getting weird on this planet, fast.
-And no thanks to the Japanese, either.
+And the Japanese aren't helping, either.

 Recently Japanese scientists were given the green light to start splicing human and animal genes, to create “Chimera” embryos that they can harvest organs from.
 Essentially, they want to use stem cells to grow human parts inside of animal embryos for medical purposes.
 They say that it will put an end to organ shortages around the world, saving untold lives.

 But many in the international community are watching with apprehension.
 Playing with the building blocks of life itself, splicing genetic material to create new human-animal hybrid creatures is like playing god.
 Which, inevitably raises some moral questions.

 And, more importantly, it’s a practice that could pose a more tangible threat if it gets out of hand.
 The world is a scary enough place without a bunch of man-bear-pigs running around and ripping people limb from limb.
 Or some super-swine flu taking hold and killing off all of humanity.

 In fact, Scientists have had the ability to mess with genes like this for a while now.
 CRISPER genome editing technology (which allows people to hand pick genetic traits in human offspring) is not exactly new.
 That’s been an ethical shit show since 2005.